Full travel guide for visiting Brussels with kids: kid-friendly things to do, best family hotels and travel tips for the Belgian capital.

 This is my favorite time of all to visit as you can enjoy the parks and make the most of the long daylight hours for sightseeing.

 If visiting Brussels with toddlers, I recommend you bring a lightweight stroller that collapses small (perfect for the metro and the many small cafes).

-While some restaurants have high chairs, this is not the norm yet and we fund a portable highchair a useful gadget.
+While some restaurants have high chairs, this is not the norm yet and we found a portable highchair to be a useful gadget.